merkle-open/SitecoreBlog/docs/_posts/2021-10-13-the-engagement-value.md

 #### I also want to increase the engagement value when visitors visit my product pages.
 Is that a problem?
 No, in general you can also define goals and increase the engagement value for passive events, such as viewing a page.
 Try not to pollute your environment with too many of these goals since it increases complexity and might impact the significance of your engagement value.
 Make sure to give passive events (like viewing a page) a much lower engagement value than active events (like buying something or registering for a newsletter).

+#### I can see from the analytics that most of my visitors' engagement value is collected through navigating the site instead of buying products.
+What should I do?
+It is very tempting to define goals and increase engagement value for every customer action on your website.
+Note that the sum of all of these engagement values can easily outweigh the contribution of goals with _real_ business value.
+If this is the case, reduce the engagement values for passive action goals or remove them completely.

 #### I replaced a generic teaser on my home page with a product promotion, but my value/visit declined.
 How is that possible?
 Promoting a certain product often leads to reduced visibility of other products.
 A decline in value/visit indicates that the uplift in the sales of the promoted product does not compensate for the reduced sales of other products.